-"Do we then make void the law through faith?
-God forbid: yea, we establish the law."
-Rom.
-3: 31.
-Note.- This text does not say that sin was the transgression of the law, but that it is this, thus demonstrating that the law is still in force in the gospel dispensation.
-"Whosoever" likewise shows the universality of its binding claims.
+NOTE.- This text does not say that sin was the transgression of the law, but that it is this, thus demonstrating that the law is still in force in the gospel dispensation.
+"Whosever" likewise shows the universality of its binding claims.
 Whoever of any nation, race, or people commits sin, transgresses the law.